MCE is Georgia’s resource to assess the liability of a potential property that once was a brownfield site and has or can been cleaned up for reuse.

 Are you a prospective purchaser of old industrial property?

 Did you know you can be approved for clean-up funding, tax incentives, and establish limited liability before you purchase an eligible property?
-There are many steps involved, but Mill Creek Environmental can help with each of the following:
+There are many steps involved, but MCE can help with each of the following:

 - Establish a Prospective Purchaser Corrective Action Plan (PPCAP) or Prospective Purchaser Compliance Status Report (PPCSR)